UVADS/orientation-technical/lessons/lesson-unix-101.md

 * Getting the skills from this lesson takes time and consistent use.
 Working through any material on these topics won't be beneficial without sustained practice.

+## Main takeaway: It is worth it to become proficient with Unix
+## Backup takeaway: If you are using a mouse, you are usually slowing yourself down

 ## Reading List
 This list is initially populated with wikipedia articles.
 The goal of the exercise for the students is to improve this list.
 When you find something better make a pull request and improve the list.